PinoyAthletics Track Talk Tuesdays with SEA Games Medalist Eloiza Luzon

 During the weekly relays, she tied her best time several times 12.4 and improved her 200m PB to 25.4.
 In the lead up to the finals, she blasted out of the blocks to a surprise win over Rosales recording a new PB of 12.2 in the process.

 In the finals of Weekly Relays, she won the Junior 100 in a new PB of 12.2, facing off against a lot of the 2013 Palaro field.
-In the 200 she was behind senior teammate Michelle Loterte and 15-year-old Karen Janario of Leyte.
+During the 200 she was behind senior teammate Michelle Loterte and 15-year-old Karen Janario of Leyte.
 But claimed the gold as the fastest qualified junior in that event in 25.5 just outside her PB.

 Luzon will make her debut for the Philippines in the 100m and 4x100m events at the ASEAN School Games.
 Although on paper is good for silver based on 2013 results.
 The start lists indicate a much higher level of competition this year.